The-Duke-96/Burninator/v3.0/CAD/readme.md

   - `DS_adapter_length`: Shortens or lengthens the adapter to fit your existing DraftShift docks.
   - `extruder_screwholes_left`: Adjusts the center distance for the left extruder mounting hole.
   - `extruder_screwholes_right`: Adjusts the center distance for the right extruder mounting hole.
+  - `heat_insert_diameter`: Adjusting the hole size for the M3 heated inserts.
 - I also provided a convenient Python export script that I use.
 It changes the parameters, makes the cuts, and exports all the files.

 **Note:**